wp-plugins/team-rosters/readme.txt

 Manages multiple sports team rosters.
 Displays tabular rosters, a single player bios, and player galleries.

 == Description ==
+Version 4.0.2 patches one bug.
+(See the change log for details.)

 Version 4.0.1 patches three bugs.
 (See the change log for details.)

 VERSION 4.0 IS A MAJOR UPGRADE THAT CHANGES THE PLUGIN'S UNDERLYING DATA STRUCTURES.
 IF YOU ARE UPGRADING, YOU MUST MIGRATE YOUR EXISTING DATA VIA CSV FILES IF YOU WISH TO KEEP IT.
 [READ THE INSTALLATION DOCUMENTATION](http://shoalsummitsolutions.com/tr_upgrading-to-4-0/) CAREFULLY BEFORE UPGRADING.